polkadot-js/docs/docs/polkadot/storage.md

 - **interface**: `api.query.staking.nominatorSlashInEra`
 - **summary**:    All slashing events on nominators, mapped by era to the highest slash value of the era.

-### offendingValidators(): `Vec<(u32,bool)>`
-- **interface**: `api.query.staking.offendingValidators`
-- **summary**:    Indices of validators that have offended in the active era and whether they are currently  disabled.

-   This value should be a superset of disabled validators since not all offences lead to the  validator being disabled (if there was no slash).
-This is needed to track the percentage of  validators that have offended in the current era, ensuring a new era is forced if  `OffendingValidatorsThreshold` is reached.
-The vec is always kept sorted so that we can find  whether a given validator has previously offended using binary search.
-It gets cleared when  the era ends.

 ### payee(`AccountId32`): `Option<PalletStakingRewardDestination>`
 - **interface**: `api.query.staking.payee`
 - **summary**:    Where the reward payment should be made.
 Keyed by stash.